Santhosh-KS/spookfish/cpp/doc/ProjectReport.md

 You can also click on the clustered image and it will zoomin further.

 ##### step-5:
-Once you have  clustred images, you can identify the images for training your new enrollment model.
+Once you have  clustered images, you can identify the images for training your new enrollment model.
 This portion I tried to automate by heavily dependending on the google Image search.
 Results were not so impressesive.
 Infact certain resluts were too offensive and sexualy explicit, on certain images and hence not suitable for kids who are under 18.
 You know what I mean ;).
 So I have  dropped the idea of reverse google lookup on the images.
-And settled for user to inputt the character/person's name.
+And settled for user to input the character/person's name.
 If you are curious you can find the script doing the reverse google lookup [here](https://github.com/Santhosh-KS/spookfish/tree/master/scripts).

 ![step-5.1](https://github.com/Santhosh-KS/ImageStorage/blob/master/ProjectReport/6.png?raw=true)

 If you can notice there is an editable field called "Rename Me", user has the choice of giving what ever the name they like.
 There are couple of gotchas here.
 - After entering the name user has to hit the `enter` key.
-- Don't give `<space>` charecter between firstname and last name.
+- Don't give `<space>` character between firstname and last name.
 Instead use an '_' (under_score)  "Jon_Snow".

 *I Know bad UI choices!
 Hey, I'm not an UI exptert.*